0X86-Peter/Deep-Learning/README.md

 # Deep-Learning
-The repository about computer vision and deep learning
+The repository is to store code about CV deep learning.

+All code is for practice!